neetjn/transparent-asgard-deployment/README.md

 The goal of this project is to simplify staging environments for deploying asgard lite microservices.
 As I don't have the spending power to afford aws instances explicitly for development/testing, this project will help terraform my virtual private servers for handling deployments.

 For use without docker, simply execute `setup.sh` on a RH or Debian based machine.
-This will install ansible if not already available, as well as other necessary tools for successful deployments on your machine.
+This will install ansible if not already available, as well as other necessary tools to terraform your target machine.
 Otherwise, simply build the docker image using:

 ```sh
 docker build . -t tl-asgl-deployment